 Written by Dom Savaglio

-For better or worse, a sizeable number of children surveyed in the US and UK cited that being a “YouTuber” is their dream job (Did they survey Kevin’s niece?)!
+For better or worse, a sizeable number of children surveyed in the US and UK cited that being a “YouTuber” is their dream job!
 The ability to have a platform as a form of self-expression is enticing to many in the era of influencers and content creation.
 It’s no secret that YouTube is a major form of influence on both kids and adults.

 In recent years, there has been an increasing number of ways to financially support YouTube creators.
 “Merch” stores, services like Patreon or Ko-Fi, and a recent “membership” feature on certain YouTube channels allow creators to further monetize their work.